 How we’re helping to protect our customers

 Guinness Care have a duty of care to help prevent and identify scams, and protect our customers from becoming victims of scams.
 95% of victims feel too embarrassed to speak up and report these crimes - so it’s our job to empower our customers and colleagues to take a stand against scams.
-Our ambition is to train 500 colleagues and customers by December 2020.
+So far, we've trained over 500 colleagues and customers to feel more confident in asking questions and getting the advice they need to identify and report scam activity.

 For more information on Friends Against Scams please visit their website.